-Even large snakes can squeeze through the tiniest gaps if given the chance, so make sure you have a sturdy, secure coop like one of ours.
+Even large snakes can squeeze through the tiniest gaps if given the chance, so make sure you have a sturdy, secure coop.
 And while you’re at it, make sure the mesh on your coop is sufficiently narrow to prevent entry (we use 10mm x 10mm).
 Finally, keep your eggs locked securely - a nesting box with a latch is essential as large snakes can easily lift the lid to get to those delicious cackleberries.
 Better yet, collect eggs regularly to make sure there’s nothing to tempt them to begin with!

 The cantankerous guinea fowl is an absolute terror to snakes.
 With the proper introductions, they should get along great with your flock.
 As a bonus, they’ll also keep your garden clear of insects, and small mice.